vanshgoyal/rotf-mechanical/README.md

 Attached at the bottom of the bot this will revolve around its central axis and clean any dirt present on the floor while moving from one location to another.

+## Video Explaination

+This is the [link](https://drive.google.com/file/d/1RxF6zCxJ6-5i-8JuhSSGZx6DGByoQ6nk/view?resourcekey) for video explaination of our product.
+Due to time constraint some parts of our are not shown in this video but can be seen in readme and CAD files